Assignation - 1988 72' BURGER Hunt Design Express Cruiser

 Side Decks and Foredeck

 The side decks have entry gates to port and starboard.
-There are deck fills for fuel and water, port and starboard, as well as shore power connections – two aft, port and starboard, plus one on the port side forward.
+There are deck fills for fuel and water, port and starboard, as well as shore power connections – one amidships to starboard, plus one on the port side forward.
 At the front of the house in the bow is a large U-shaped sun lounge covered in a waterproof upholstery which does not require a cover.
 This is a perfect spot to “get away” if needed, have a nap, or enjoy looking at the water either at anchor or underway!
 Adjacent to the sun lounge are stainless steel cowl vents for fresh air.

-At the bow is a Nilsson #300 hydraulic anchor windlass with dual capstans.
+At the bow is a Nilsson #300 hydraulic anchor windlass with dual capstans (windlass runs off a PTO on port gen).
 There are two anchors on rollers here:

 Starboard 75 lb. stainless steel CQR type with 150’ of ½” chain and 1” rode